-When creating a VM, you need to specify settings for the network interface connected to it: select the subnet to connect the VM to and configure its internal and public IP addresses.
+When creating a VM, you need to specify settings for the network interface connected to it: select the subnet to connect the VM to, configure its internal and public IP addresses, and add the necessary security groups.
 This allows the VM to interact with other services on the intranet and internet.

 You can find out the IP addresses, FQDN and other information in the management console (go to the Network section on the virtual machine's page).
 This data can be used to connect to the VM.

 On VMs created from public Linux images, the IP address and hostname (FQDN) are not automatically written to the

 /etc/hosts file.
 This can affect the execution of the

 You can change the network interface settings on stopped VMs: assign a public IP address, change the subnet, select other security groups, or configure the DNS settings.

 You can specify the internal IP address at which the VM will be accessible after being created.
 If no internal IP address is specified, it will be assigned automatically.

 Only IPv4 addresses are currently supported.
 Yandex Compute Cloud VMs and DB hosts provide access to and from the internet via public IP addresses only.